Blotter: Third person charged in Gold Hill robbery - Salisbury Post

 Redding was the third person involved in a Tuesday incident where a Gold Hill man was beaten and robbed of $60, his cell phone, a camouflage jacket and debit card.

 The robbery incident occurred on Russell Ridge Road.
 A neighbor heard the victim scream and called 911.
-It’s believed the suspects knew the victim investigators said.
+It’s believed the suspects knew the victim, investigators said.

 Redding remains in the county jail under a $25,000 secured bond.